tensorflow/tensorflow/tensorflow/lite/micro/CONTRIBUTING.md

         *   We will be adding internal checks that automate this requirement by matching the PR description to the regexp: `(Fixes|Issue) #`

-## Guidlines for Specific Contribution Categories
+## Guidelines for Specific Contribution Categories

 We provide some additional guidelines for different categories of contributions.